contentnetwork/blogcoin-blockchain-explorer/README.md

-# Onion BitToro Blockchain Explorer
+# Onion BlogCoin Blockchain Explorer

-Currently available BitToro blockchain explorers have several limitations which are of special importance to privacy-oriented users:
+Currently available BlogCoin blockchain explorers have several limitations which are of special importance to privacy-oriented users:

  - they use JavaScript,